 Yes.
-CONAF, the Chilean National Park Authority, only permit visitors into the off-the-beaten-track areas of the National Park when accompanied by a guide so it is simply not possible to visit these areas without one.
-In areas outside the national park you will be hiking on private land and the landowner will not allow you to hike independently.
+CONAF, the Chilean National Park Authority, only allow visitors into the off-the-beaten-track areas of the national park when accompanied by a guide, so it is simply not possible to visit these areas without one.
+In areas outside the national park, you will be hiking on private land and the landowner will not allow you to hike independently.

-If you are camping wild at Bader, Japones or Pingo camp then you won't find any facilities.
+If you are camping wild at Bader, Japones or Pingo camp, then you won't find any facilities.
 Your guide will carry a small shovel and you will need to dig a hole (try to dig down one foot) and bury your excrement.
-Toilet paper should be carried out, many people choose to carry a small bag specifically for this purpose.
+Any toilet paper should be bagged and taken with you, many people choose to carry a small bag specifically for this purpose.

-Many of the luxury lodges organise incredible day hikes into the Baguales, Dorotea range or Pingo valley.
+Many of the luxury lodges organise incredible day hikes into Sierra Baguales, the Dorotea Range or Pingo Valley.
 You can often also explore the area around the lodge, so if you choose one in a more remote location, you're already off-the-beaten-track as soon as you walk out of the door.

 The highlights of Torres del Paine are the towers, the French Valley and Grey Glacier.
 You can see the towers from Cerro Paine instead of from the more popular towers viewpoint.
-You can look at the Cuernos from the Bader valley instead of the French Valley and you can visit remoter although less massive glaciers in the Pingo valley instead of Glacier Grey.
-However the more common viewpoints are popular because they are fantastic so you may want to combine some days on the beaten track with some days off the beaten track.
+You can look at the Cuernos from the Bader Valley instead of the French Valley, and you can visit remoter (although less massive) glaciers in the Pingo Valley instead of Glacier Grey.
+There is a reason the more common viewpoints are popular, so you may want to combine some days on the main trails with some days off-the-beaten-track.